unisonweb/olddocsite/_includes/unisontour.markdown

 The _Unison namespace_ is the mapping from names to definitions.
 Names in Unison look like this: `math.sqrt`, `.base.Int`, `base.Nat`, `base.Nat.*`, `++`, or `foo`.
 That is: an optional `.`, followed by one or more segments separated by a `.`, with the last segment allowed to be an operator name like `*` or `++`.

 We often think of these names as forming a tree, much like a directory of files, and names are like file paths in this tree.
-[Absolute names](languagereference.html#absolutely-qualified-identifiers) (like `.base.Int`) start with a `.` and are paths from the root of this tree and _relative_ names (like `math.sqrt`) are paths starting from the current namespace, which you can set using the `namespace` command:
+[Absolute names](languagereference.html#absolutely-qualified-identifiers) (like `.base.Int`) start with a `.` and are paths from the root of this tree and _relative_ names (like `math.sqrt`) are paths starting from the current namespace, which you can set using the `namespace` (or equivalently `cd`) command:

 ```
 .> namespace mylibrary